Master of Arts Interdisciplinary Studies (MAIS) 617

 Delivery Mode: Grouped study

-Students who have completed MAIS 617: Creative Nonfiction, should be able to:
+Once you have completed MAIS 617: Creative Nonfiction, you should be able to:

 - determine why writers adopt creative nonfiction as an approach to expression and storytelling, and why readers are drawn to the genre

 - describe the role of social consciousness and its function in literature and journalism